AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 Unlike standard JSON-RPC-2.0 in EthereumStratum/2.0.0 the `id` member **MUST NOT** be `null`.
 If the member is present (requests or responses) it **MUST** be valued to an integer Number ranging from 0 to 65535.
 Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification.
 The removal of other identifier types (strings) is due to the need to reduce the number of bytes transferred.

+## Conventions
+- It's implicit and mandatory that each line message corresponds to a well formatted JSON object (JSON reference)[https://www.json.org/]
+- JSON objects are made of `members` which can be of type : primitive of string/number, JSON object, JSON arrays
+- JSON arrays : although the JSON notation allows the insertion of different data types within the same array, this behavior is generally not accepted in coding languages.
+Due to this, by the means of EthereumStratum/2.0.0, all implementers **MUST** assume that an array is made of elements of the very same data type.
+- JSON booleans : the JSON notation allows to express boolean values as `true` or `false`.
+In EthereumStratum/2.0.0, for better compatibility within arrays, boolean values will be expressed in the hex form of "0" (false) or "1" (true)
+- Hex values : a Hexadecimal representation of a number is actually a string data type.
+As a convention, and to reduce the number of transmitted bytes, the prefix "0x" **MUST** always be omitted.
+In addition any hex number **MUST** be transferred only for their significant part i.e. the non significant zeroes **MUST** be omitted.
+This directive **DOES NOT APPLY** to hashes.
+- Numbers : any non-fractional number **MUST** be transferred by it's hexadecimal representation

 ### Requests
 The JSON representation of `request` object is made of these parts:
 - mandatory `id` member of type Integer : the identifier established by the issuer